20 Best Things to Do in Rancho Cucamonga, CA

 Enjoy a Delicious Meal at Fleming's Prime Steakhouse & Wine Bar

-High-end restaurant brand Fleming's Prime Steakhouse & Wine Bar has multiple sites across the state.
+I recently dined at Fleming’s Prime Steakhouse & Wine Bar, a high-end restaurant with multiple locations across the state.

-They provide hand-cut, aged prime beef entrees, local seafood, lobster tails, pork chops, traditional pasta, and the new Dry-Aged Prime New York Strip.
+The hand-cut, aged prime beef entrees, local seafood, lobster tails, pork chops, traditional pasta, and the new Dry-Aged Prime New York Strip were all mouthwatering options.

-Located on Foothill Boulevard, the restaurant offers an inventive menu of food and a wide selection of 100 wines by piece and bottled.
+Located on Foothill Boulevard, the restaurant offers an inventive menu of food and a wide selection of 100 wines.

 Shop from Left to Right at Terra Vista Town Center